streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 You should start seeing results with both a `unit_cost` field and an `iso_unit_cost` field containing the output of our UDF!

-We can also use the UDF in more complex queries e.g. to filter for records with a specific currency and quantity:
+We can also use the UDF in more complex queries e.g. to filter for records with specific currencies and quantities:

 ```sql
 SELECT